 Project Evacuation will aim to improve speed and survival in emergency evacuations, through the combined insights from agent-based computer modeling, risk communication, decision research and an advisory board of emergency responders.

 Family Business Internationalisation and Networks: Emerging Pathways

-Professor Emmanuela Plakoyiannaki co-authored a publication entitled “Family Business Internationalisation and Networks: Emerging Pathways” in the Journal of Business and Industrial Marketing.
+Professor Emmanuella Plakoyiannaki co-authored a publication entitled “Family Business Internationalisation and Networks: Emerging Pathways” in the Journal of Business and Industrial Marketing.
 The aim of the research was to provide a synthesis of the current knowledge of family business internationalisation research and to highlight themes to set the stage for future studies.

 Last year, a Leeds based charity for people with learning disabilities was awarded £150,000 from previously awarded funding as part of a £5 million research programme into independent living for disabled people.

-CHANGE, the organisation for people with learning disabilities, will run the project, called ‘Learning By Doing Together’ in conjunction with academics, including Dr Elizabeth Oliver, from Leeds University Business School.
+CHANGE, the organisation for people with learning disabilities, will run the project, called ‘Learning By Doing Together’ in conjunction with academics, including Dr Liz Oliver, from Leeds University Business School.
 It will explore the best ways to get more people with learning disabilities paid jobs as peer support employees, by organisations which run services for learning disabled people.